clyons/firstkisslastbald/README.md

 2. **Last Bald** — their final appearance before they went bald on-screen.

 **Why:**
-Born from a running joke on the *How Did This Get Made?* podcast, this project celebrates fandom, nostalgia, and the internet’s golden age of bad design.
+Born from a joke on the *How Did This Get Made?* podcast, this project celebrates fandom, nostalgia, and the internet’s golden age of bad design.
 It’s equal parts love letter and time capsule — an excuse to play with blinking text, MIDI music, and spinning GIFs while documenting an absurdly specific trivia niche.

 **Who it’s for:**